HyperSprite/gatsby-dev-blog/blog/2018-04-16-npm-version.md

 ---

 NPM version is a module publishing helper.
-It has three phases that let you do things before, during and after publishing your.
+It has three phases that let you do things before, during, and after publishing your.

 All you need to do is decide what you want it to do and add it to the predefined script names.